Neutrino USD Price Hits $1.00 on Top Exchanges (USDN)

-Neutrino USD (CURRENCY:USDN) traded 0.1% higher against the U.S. dollar during the one day period ending at 8:00 AM Eastern on July 12th.
-One Neutrino USD coin can currently be bought for approximately $1.00 or 0.00002978 BTC on popular cryptocurrency exchanges.
-Neutrino USD has a market cap of $397.43 million and approximately $9.08 million worth of Neutrino USD was traded on exchanges in the last 24 hours.
-In the last seven days, Neutrino USD has traded down 0.2% against the U.S. dollar.
+Neutrino USD (CURRENCY:USDN) traded up 0.1% against the U.S. dollar during the 24 hour period ending at 13:00 PM Eastern on July 17th.
+One Neutrino USD coin can currently be bought for $1.00 or 0.00003154 BTC on popular exchanges.
+During the last week, Neutrino USD has traded 0% lower against the U.S. dollar.
+Neutrino USD has a total market cap of $397.01 million and approximately $12.86 million worth of Neutrino USD was traded on exchanges in the last 24 hours.

 - KnoxFS (old) (KFX) traded up 4.3% against the dollar and now trades at $19.25 or 0.00049793 BTC.